longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

 platform
   The platform is the site or mobile platform where the instrument was deployed.
-  For example if it was deployed at Christmas Island then the value in this field would be ``"christmas island”``.
-If the instrument was deployed on a ship called Oden then the value in this field would be ``“oden”``
+  For example if it was deployed at Christmas Island then the value in this field would be ``christmas island``.
+If the instrument was deployed on a ship called Oden then the value in this field would be ``oden``

 time_coverage_start
   This is the time value of the first ray of data in the file.
 The time is UTC